 - BOSH is no longer known only to the Cloud Foundry community.
 It’s awesome to hear stories of companies who’ve “BOSH-ified” their internal software and are excited by “life with BOSH.”

-The last five years of hardening, innovation and user experience niceties would never have been possible without huge R&D investments by Pivotal, IBM and many other companies within the Cloud Foundry Foundation.
+The last five years of hardening, innovation and user experience niceties would never have been possible without huge R&D investments by VMware, IBM and many other companies within the Cloud Foundry Foundation.

 As a consultancy firm, Stark & Wayne is also thankful to all our clients who’ve willingly and enthusiastically allowed us to open source tools and to upstream patches to core BOSH & Cloud Foundry.
 We live within a wonderful community of contributors and corporate users.